Become a wholetime firefighter – our recruitment campaign is due to launch at the beginning of 2025! Sign up to our jobs mailing list

 We also publish anonymised incident data on our website and within various performance reports.
 Please refer to the Our Performance section for more information.

-We may send you a survey after an incident, to ask for your views on our service.
-If you choose to complete this, all responses are returned to an external organisation called Opinion Research Services, who are an independent research company.
-They will process and analyse the responses but will keep them anonymous and only provide us with a summary to help us improve our performance.
+We may send you a survey after the incident to ask for your views on our service.
+Our surveys are sent out and managed by an external organisation called Opinion Research Services ‘ORS’, who are an independent research company.
+ORS will process and analyse the responses and provide us with an anonymised summary to help us improve our performance.
+In the event your feedback requires further investigation by us, it may be necessary for ORS to share your personal data with us.
+Such instances will be dealt with on a case-by-case basis and any processing of your data will be in line with the Data Protection legislation.

 If we are required to share your personal information in other circumstances, such as with other Law Enforcement agencies for the prevention and detection of a crime, we will always ensure we have a valid lawful processing condition which allows us by law to share the information, whilst taking into consideration your information rights and expectations of privacy.